sakshi534/Predicting_Categorical_Variable/README.md

 c.
 An analysis of: Most Important variables, Direction of effect of the variables, quality of the fit.

 d.
-Any visualizations you would create to explain the model to business users.
+Any visualizations to explain the model to business users.